microsoft/BuildXL/README.md

 # Microsoft Build Accelerator Preview: Windows and MacOS Sandboxes

 ## Introduction
 Build Accelerator, BuildXL for short, is a build engine originally developed for large internal teams at Microsoft, and owned by the [Tools for Software Engineers](https://www.microsoft.com/en-us/research/project/tools-for-software-engineers/) team, part of the Microsoft internal engineering systems group.
-The full engine will be committed to this repo in the first half of 2019.
+BuildXL runs thousands of builds per day on codebases up to a half-terabyte in size with millions of pips (see below) per build.
+The full engine will be committed to this repo in 2019.

 In the interim we are releasing a few specific portions of the code related to sandboxing processes.
-Several companies have requested we share this technology to provide some common code and approaches.
+Multiple developers in the engineering systems community outside of Microsoft have requested we share this technology and allow us to work together on common approaches.

 ## Nomenclature
 Glossary for some of the unfamiliar words you'll see in the code.